octoco-ltd/octoco-templates/templates/ts-react-app/src/services/README.md

-This folder is used for API integrations
+This folder is used for RTK Query integrations